MoamenEl-Sayed95/JavaScript-Data-Structures-Algorithms/README.md

 Instructor - Scott Barrett
 ![JavaScript-Data-Structures-and-Algorithms](https://img-c.udemycdn.com/course/750x422/3406816_0ea7_10.jpg)

-This is a collection of data structures and algorithms implemented in JavaScript.
+> 📚 This is a collection of data structures and algorithms implemented in **JavaScript**.

 ## 1. 📈 Big-O: